Administration Panel

 Token Management - Rules View x x x

-The MDES Administration Panel (or the admin portal/portal for short) is the essential tool for you to work with your online application.
+The Administration Panel (or the admin panel/portal for short) is the essential tool for you to work with your online application.
 Here you can manage customers, their cards, IBANs, devices and track history of payments.
 The presented solution is prepared for rebranding for the client's brand.
 The document is divided into sections that describe the various components of the system.
 Each section contains a screen presenting the functionality and a detailed description of the states occurring in it.

 Purpose and scope